SF Film Festivals

 Sept

-- Bernal Heights Outdoor Cinema – Bernal Heights Outdoor Cinema presents free screenings of diverse, local filmmakers’ works in neighborhood parks, playgrounds, and other community-friendly spaces to increase the exposure and recognition of local artists, heighten appreciation among neighborhood and citywide residents, and bring the community together.
-Sept 4-6, 2025
+• Bernal Heights Outdoor Cinema – Bernal Heights Outdoor Cinema presents free screenings of diverse works by local filmmakers in neighborhood parks, playgrounds, and other community-friendly spaces to increase exposure and recognition for local artists, heighten appreciation among neighborhood and citywide residents, and bring the community together.
+Sept 10-12 & 24 (Finale), 2026

-- Irish Film Festival – The San Francisco Irish Film Festival (SFIFF) was founded in 2003 by Niall McKay with the support of the Irish Film Institute.
+• Irish Film Festival – The San Francisco Irish Film Festival (SFIFF) was founded in 2003 by Niall McKay with the support of the Irish Film Institute.
 The festival showcases contemporary Irish cinema, featuring a range of films, including documentaries and short films.
 The festival is held annually at the Delancey Street Theater.
-Sept 18-25, 2025
+TBA

 Oct

-- 3i International South Asian Film Festival– Bollywood & Beyond: Join us for the 3rd i’s annual SF International South Asian Film Festival (Bollywood & Beyond), a free virtual event showcasing top films from India, South Africa, the UK, and the USA.
-Oct 10-12, 2025
+• 3i International South Asian Film Festival – Bollywood & Beyond: Join us for the 3rd i’s annual SF International South Asian Film Festival (Bollywood & Beyond), a free, virtual event showcasing top films from India, South Africa, the UK, and the USA.
+TBA

-- United Nations Association Film Festival – The United Nations Association Film Festival (UNAFF) is an international documentary film festival.
+• United Nations Association Film Festival – The United Nations Association Film Festival (UNAFF) is an international documentary film festival.
 It was founded in 1998 by Jasmina Bojic, a Stanford educator and film critic, to honor the 50th anniversary of the Universal Declaration of Human Rights.
 The 26th UNAFF will be held in Palo Alto, Stanford University, East Palo Alto, and San Francisco.
-This year’s theme, “SOLUTIONS,” continues the festival’s dedication to human rights, emphasizing strategies and approaches that address pressing problems.
-UNAFF is one of the longest-running documentary film festivals in the US, Oct 16-26, 2025
+This year’s theme, “SOLUTIONS,” continues the festival’s dedication to human rights by emphasizing strategies and approaches to address pressing problems.
+UNAFF is one of the longest-running documentary film festivals in the US, Oct 15-25, 2026

-- Save the Waves Film Festival – An international film tour and fundraiser for our organization’s environmental programs and campaigns to protect surf ecosystems worldwide.
-Oct 23, 2025
+• Save the Waves Film Festival – An international film tour and fundraiser for our organization’s environmental programs and campaigns to protect surf ecosystems worldwide.
+TBA

 Nov

-- Arab Film Festival – Launched in 1996, the festival’s mission is to present the best of contemporary films that illuminate the richness of Arab culture through authentic narratives and images, providing insight into the beauty and complexity of the Arab world.
-Nov 6-15, 2025
+• Arab Film Festival – Launched in 1996, the festival’s mission is to present the best of contemporary films that illuminate the richness of Arab culture through authentic narratives and images, providing insight into the beauty and complexity of the Arab world.
+TBA

-- Transgender Film Festival – For over 25 years, SFTFF has screened films that promote the visibility of transgender and gender variant people and challenge the mainstream media’s negative stereotypes of our communities.
+• Transgender Film Festival – For over 25 years, SFTFF has screened films that promote the visibility of transgender and gender variant people and challenge the mainstream media’s negative stereotypes of our communities.
 We provide opportunities for transgender and gender variant media artists, build community through film and performance events, and engage our audiences in cross-community dialogue.
 This year, we’ve curated seven brilliant programs featuring over 40 in-person and online films!
 All of our films are closed-captioned.
-Nov 13-15, 2025
+Nov 12-14 (In-Person) 15-22 (Online), 2026

 Dec